XPIR-team/XPIR/README.md

 You need cmake, GMP (version 6) Mpfr (version 3.1.2), and some boost modules (atomic, chrono, date_time, exception, program_options, regex, system, thread, all in version 1.55.0) to build XPIR.
 You can install them by yourself on your system (if you know how to do it this will be the fastest option).
 You can also use the (slower but safer) script helper_script.sh that is in the root directory of the repository to retrieve the exact versions and compile them in a local directory (namely ./local/).
 If two versions of the required libraries exist (one local and one system-wide) the local will be taken preferently.

 *On OSX only*, using the helper_script is recommended as installing BOOST manually requires to circumvect some problems.
-Indeed, there is an issue between clang-compiled libraries and gcc-compiled binaries (and vice-versa) - see http://stackoverflow.com/questions/19912862/compiling-boostprogram-options-on-mac-os-x-with-g-4-8-mac-ports for more details.
-Since XPIR is compiled with gcc, it must be linked with gcc-compiled boost libraries or you'll get link-errors.
-The boost build you use can be set in CMakeList.txt.
-If you use XPIR helper-script to install the dependencies, nothin to worry about, they'll be gcc'ed (default behaviour).
-If you use macport, you can enforce compilation with gcc by using commands like ```port upgrade --force boost configure.compiler=macports-gcc-4.8``` (or gcc-4.8, or gcc-6.5.9-alpha for example) - you need to modify CMakeList.txt:20-24 accordingly to your boost install path.
-If you use brew, you need to modify your formula in order to compile with gcc by following these advices : https://solarianprogrammer.com/2016/03/06/compiling-boost-gcc-5-clang-mac-os-x/ and also modify CMakeList.txt:20-24 to reflect the boost installation path.
-Some users also reported that linking against static boost libraries solves the problem, this can be changed by modifying CMakeList.txt:36.
+Alternatives are discussed [here](#Boost-Installation-Alternatives-for-OSX).

 To build, and test XPIR, run the following: